Frequently Asked Questions

 Please note that new regulations allow F-1 students to take a maximum of ONE course that is considered “distance learning” each semester.
 This includes courses of these types: web, home studies, TV.
 Center for Self-Directed Learning classes are not considered “distance learning,” so there is no limit.

 Yes.
 As an international student, you must enroll for at least twelve credits in the fall and spring semesters.
 You must also complete these classes - see the section below about the consequences of withdrawing from classes.
 You do not need to enroll for any courses in the summer.

 Every student has an academic advisor.
 Whenever possible, students are assigned to advisors in their major fields.
 There is a list of advisors in the main lobby and in the C Building corridor.
 Review the catalog for your curriculum year, the master schedule for the upcoming semester and make an appointment to see your advisor.
 The sooner you see your advisor, the earlier you can register.
 When you register early, you do not have to pay until a date closer to the beginning of the semester.
 Therefore, it is to your advantage to register as early as possible so you will get the classes you want at convenient times.
 If the classes you want or need are full because you registered late, you must still take 12 credits, even if this means you take classes you do not need for your degree.

-To begin the transfer process to another college in the United States, speak with the Transfer Counselor in Room B202 on the Charlestown Campus.
+To begin the transfer process to another college in the United States, contact Transfer Services.

 International students are not eligible for financial aid from federal and state government sources.
 Financial aid is only available for U.S. citizens and Permanent Residents who meet eligibility requirements.
 However, after you have been a student for one year you may apply for some very small scholarships ($250-$500).
 Check in the most recent College Catalog or with the International Student Advisors for more details.